 About

-Castro is an advocate for arts workers, working to transform funding and nonprofit structures to community-held, horizontal, participatory models of mutual care.
+Castro is an advocate for arts workers, working towards community-held, horizontal, participatory models of mutual care.
 She is a founding member of Creating New Futures (CNF), a group of arts workers who gathered at the start of the pandemic to address deep-rooted inequities in the performance field.
-They co-authored two documents drafted as calls-to-action: “Working Guidelines for Ethics & Equity in Presenting Dance & Performance” and “Notes on Equitable Funding from Arts Workers”.
+They co-authored two documents drafted as calls-to-action: “Working Guidelines for Ethics & Equity in Presenting Dance & Performance” and “Notes on Equitable Funding from Arts Workers.”

 Recent Media